Shanghe Mobile Crushing Plant

 - Hybrid Drive (D-type): Combines a diesel engine with electric crusher motors.
 Provides significant fuel savings, lower emissions, and reduced noise levels during operation.

-- Electric Drive (E-type): Can be connected to an external grid or onboard generator.
-Enables zero-exhaust operation at the point of use, offering the lowest operating costs and emissions for fixed-site or urban projects.
+- Electric Drive (E-type): Offering flexible power options, this system connects seamlessly to an external grid or an onboard generator.
+Consequently, it enables zero-exhaust operation at the point of use, ultimately providing the lowest possible operating costs and carbon emissions for fixed-site or sensitive urban projects.

 Working Principle